-While inventories and surveys allow us to answer a number of basic questions, a more precise, actionable understanding of impact requires in-depth studies that investigate targeted topics.
+While inventories and surveys allowed us to answer a number of basic questions, a more precise, actionable understanding of impact required in-depth studies that investigate targeted topics.
 In all, seventeen topics were identified during the first phase of the project.
 While all of these topics are very relevant and worth exploring, due to time and resource constraints, the Global Impact Study explored seven of the topics identified.
 The Global Impact Study encourages other researchers to examine the remaining topics.

 There is more information on each of the studies below.